Cation-chloride cotransporter

 The cation-chloride cotransporter (CCC) family (TC# 2.A.30) is part of the APC superfamily of secondary carriers.
 Members of the CCC family are found in animals, plants, fungi and bacteria.
 Most characterized CCC family proteins are from higher eukaryotes, but one has been partially characterized from Nicotiana tabacum (a plant), and homologous ORFs have been sequenced from Caenorhabditis elegans (worm), Saccharomyces cerevisiae (yeast) and Synechococcus sp. (blue green bacterium).
 The latter proteins are of unknown function.
 These proteins show sequence similarity to members of the APC family (TC #2.A.3).
-CCC family proteins are usually large (between 1000 and 1200 amino acyl residues), and possess 12 putative transmembrane spanners (TMSs) flanked by large N-terminal and C-terminal hydrophilic domains.
+CCC family proteins are usually large (between 1000 and 1200 amino acyl residues), and possess 12 putative transmembrane spanners flanked by large N-terminal and C-terminal hydrophilic domains.

 Function

 CCC family proteins can catalyze NaCl/KCl symport, NaCl symport, or KCl symport depending on the system.
 The NaCl/KCl symporters are specifically inhibited by bumetanide while the NaCl symporters are specifically inhibited by thiazide.
-One member of the CCC family, the thiazide-sensitive NaCl cotransporter (NCC) of man is involved in 5% of the filtered load of NaCl in the kidney.
-Mutations in NCC cause the recessive Gitelman syndrome.
-NCC is a dimer in the membrane.
+One member of the CCC family, the thiazide-sensitive NaCl cotransporter of humans, is involved in 5% of the filtered load of NaCl in the kidney.
+Mutations in the NaCl cotransporter cause the recessive Gitelman syndrome.
 It is regulated by RasGRP1.

+CCC plays a key role in chloride homeostasis.
+During the day, NKCC is active, leading to Cl⁻ influx, and GABAa receptor activation may result in Cl⁻ efflux, causing depolarization and excitatory signaling.
+At night, NKCC is inactive.
+KCC becomes active, exporting K⁺ and Cl⁻, thereby reducing [Cl⁻]i.
+Lower [Cl⁻]i enhances Cl⁻ influx upon GABA binding, hyperpolarizing the membrane and promoting inhibitory signaling.
+This chloride oscillation demonstrates the circadian rhythm of neuronal excitability.